What Makes a Strong Brand?

 1. Focus on the Target Audience

-Strong brands understand their target audience deeply.
+Strong brands understand their target audiences deeply.

 2. Clear Positioning

-Successful brands set themselves apart from their competitors by carving out a distinct position in the market.
+Successful brands also set themselves apart from their competitors by carving out a distinct position in the market.

 3. Well-defined Mission and Values